The American Dream

 I can’t count how many times I had some variation of the above conversation with someone, whether it was a friend, a family member, or someone I worked with.
 Even after we returned, one of the first questions people asked was, “Were you ever scared?
 What place made you feel the most uneasy?”

 Violence happens everywhere.
 We all know this.
-And less than 48 hours after our departure from our nice, safe, Midwestern city, our families got a sad reminder of that point.
-We received an email from a family member telling us about a bomb that had gone off in the office building garage next-door to where my wife worked.
+Literally 2 days after our departure from our nice, safe, Midwestern city, our families got a sad reminder of that point.
+We received an email from a family member telling us about a bomb that had gone off in the office building garage next-door to where my wife worked before we left.
 Luckily no one was killed or seriously injured, but while so many of our loved ones were concerned about our safety in Peru, a bomb was detonated in an affluent neighborhood known for minimal crime.
 How’s that for irony?

 Any big lifestyle change, though, whether it’s heading off to college, buying a house, having a child, or taking off on a trip around the world, brings big risks and unknowns along with it.